All techniques in Jiu-Jitsu are combinations of frames, levers, wedges, clamps, hooks, and posts.

 - For legs: Hip, knee, ankle.

 When you are on the attack: Lever control is what allows you to advance to more dominant positions and ultimately secure a submission.
-After all, all legitimate submissions are an attack on a lever.
+After all, all legitimate submissions are an attack on one or more levers.
 See: Isolate a Single Target.

 When no one has a clear advantage: Lever control is especially important because the first person to secure a dominant lever will usually control the fight.
 See: Grips Dictate Position.